RWLPedal/music-pcbs/README.md

 This is a repository for sharing PCB layouts, and pedal-building advice.
 Most PCBs here are for effects pedals.

- If you've never had PCBs fabricated before, check out the [fabrication instructions](instructions/FABRICATION.md) - it's easy and cheap to have PCBs manufactured.
+If you've never had PCBs fabricated before, check out the [fabrication instructions](instructions/FABRICATION.md) - it's easy and cheap to have PCBs manufactured for yourself, and you'll find all the files you need in this repository.

 ## What can I expect?